pivotal/docs-tap/learning-center/runtime-environment/training-portal.md

 ## <a id="expire-workshop-sessions"></a>Expiration of workshop sessions

 After you reach the maximum capacity, no more workshops sessions can be created.
-After a workshop session has been allocated to a user, it cannot be reassigned to another user.
+After a workshop session is allocated to a user, it cannot be reassigned to another user.

 If you are running a supervised workshop, set the capacity higher than the anticipated number of users in case you have more users than you expect.
 Use the setting for the reserved number of instances.
 This way, even if you set a higher capacity than needed, workshop sessions are only created as required and not all up front.

 In supervised workshops, when the training is over, delete the whole training environment.
 All workshop sessions are then deleted.

-If you need to host a training portal over an extended period but don't know when users want to do a workshop, you can set up workshop sessions to expire after a set time.
+To host a training portal over an extended period but don't know when users want to do a workshop, you can set up workshop sessions to expire after a set time.
 When expired, the workshop session is deleted and a new workshop session can be created in its place.

-The maximum capacity is therefore the maximum at any one point in time, with the number being able to grow and shrink over time.
-So over an extended time, you could handle many more sessions than the set maximum capacity.
-The maximum capacity ensures you don't try to allocate more workshop sessions than you have resources for at any one time.
+The maximum capacity is therefore the maximum at any one point in time, while the number can grow and shrink over time.
+So over an extended time, you can handle many more sessions than the set maximum capacity.
+The maximum capacity ensures you don't try to allocate more workshop sessions than you have resources for at a given time.

 To set a maximum time allowed for a workshop session, use the `expires` setting: